 More Making Of Breakin'

-".
-Despite its much lower budget, Breakin' has a lot more to offer than you would imagine...
+This classic movie is arguably the 'anti-hero' to the glossy, big budget 80's dance movies like "Flashdance" and "Footloose".
+Despite its much lower budget, Breakin' has a lot more to offer than you might imagine...

 ...One thing is the dancing.
 The dynamics of the dancing in this low budget movie put the high budget movies to shame.
 This little movie used talented dancers rather than trying to get actors to dance.
 Consequently, the acting is the weak part.
 But no matter, the even weaker story doesn't really require much acting anyway.
 The characters are pretty much able to just be themselves... and it shows in the sincerity with which the film plays.

 In truth, when these young unknown actors are required to act, they are actually suprisingly good.
 But the dancing... well... that's another matter. -Brilliant!